 Accuracy of Vote Expectation Surveys in Forecasting Elections

 Simple surveys that ask people who they expect to win are among the most accurate methods for forecasting U.S. presidential elections.
-Vote expectation surveys failed to pick the winner in only 18 (8%) of 214 surveys conducted from 1932 to 2012.
-Across the seven elections from 1988 to 2012, vote expectation surveys outperformed four established methods (trial-heat polls, prediction markets, econometric models, and experts’ judgment) in predicting election winners and vote shares.
-Vote expectation surveys are accurate, inexpensive, and easy to conduct.
-They should be more strongly utilized by election observers as well as researchers.
+The majority of respondents correctly predicted the election winner in 193 (89%) of 217 surveys conducted from 1932 to 2012.
+Across the last 100 days prior to the seven elections from 1988 to 2012, vote expectation surveys provided more accurate forecasts of election winners and vote shares than four established methods (vote intention polls, prediction markets, econometric models, and expert judgment).
+Gains in accuracy were particularly large compared to polls.
+On average, the error of expectation-based vote-share forecasts was 51% lower than the error of polls published the same day.
+Compared to prediction markets, vote expectation forecasts reduced the error on average by 6%.
+Vote expectation surveys are inexpensive, easy to conduct, and the results are easy to understand.
+They provide accurate and stable forecasts and thus make it difficult to frame elections as horse races.
+Vote expectation surveys should be more strongly utilized in the coverage of election campaigns.

 Keywords: combining forecasts, Iowa Electronic Markets, election forecasting, forecast accuracy, econometric models, FiveThirtyEight